0sunday/Linux-Kernel-Newbies/README.md

 # Linux Kernel Newbies
 A repository to help people with Linux Kernel Development.
+Please note that I am a newbie as well :)

 ## check.sh - created by [umegbewe](https://github.com/umegbewe)